pabloroxo/pabloroxo/README.md

 ## 🛠️ Best skills

 Software development on PHP platform, with or without frameworks like Laravel.
 Also improving day by day my skills with Vue.js and frontend in general.
-All the time I worked with relational databases, such as SQL Server and MySQL, but I'm currently working with NoSQL databases, such as MongoDB.
+All the time I worked with relational databases, such as SQL Server and MySQL, but I'm currently working with NoSQL databases, precisely MongoDB.

 ## 🌎 Languages